Choosing a Canoe Trip Route

 Once in a while, we will get a phone call that goes something like this: “My uncle knows a fellow at work who has a son that started at XYZ Lake and he camped on an island.
 He really liked his trip.
 We want to go there, too.”
 The problem comes up when we take into account that every party is different.
 One may want to be out five days, they want one campsite, and they want to catch smallmouth bass.
 Another party wants to be out seven days, they want a new campsite every night, they aren’t going to fish at all, and they want to see wildlife and waterfalls.
 And the third party wants to be out six days, have three or four campsites, do a little fishing, and really want to be by themselves.
 All three trips are very valid, but none of them are in the same place, and we haven’t even mentioned paddling abilities.
 Getting back to the “XYZ Lake” recommendation, the boy was with his Scout Troop, and the party that is telling us that’s where they want to go are two couples in their mid-40’s.

 We feel it is far better if the outfitter actually asks the party about ability levels, travel desires, activity expectations, and party make-up.
 Then, by applying their professional expertise, make a recommendation based on what the party has in mind.
-While it may still be “XYZ Lake,” it could be Little Indian Sioux River, Mudro Lake, Moose Lake, Island River, Farm Lake, or a fly-in to Lac La Croix or Beaverhouse.
+While it may still be “XYZ Lake,” it could be Little Indian Sioux River, Mudro Lake, Moose Lake, Island River or Farm Lake.

 We utilize 24 entry points into the BWCA, and 11 into Quetico Park.
 They are all different … but, then, so are each of our parties.